-Benedetta Rossi is currently acting as primary supervisor for the following doctoral projects:
+I am currently acting as primary supervisor for the following doctoral projects:

 Joe Abell, Demanding Change?
 The Use of Participatory Methods in HIV Prevention in Uganda.

-She is co-supervisor for the following projects:
+I am co-supervisor for the following project:

 Eunice Apio, Children Born of War in northern Uganda: Kinship, Marriage, and the Politics of Post-conflict Reintegration in Lango society (PhD awarded in 2016).

 I welcome inquiries from students interested in the history and anthropology of slavery, abolition, and emancipation.

 At the London School of Economics (2002-2004) I taught the MA version of The Anthropology of Kinship, Sex, and Gender and the Anthropology and Development ‘linking seminars’ for the Anthropology and Development Masters Programme.
 At the University of Liverpool (2008-2011) I convened the Masters in International Slavery Studies and taught its two core courses: International Slavery I and International Slavery II.
 At the University of Birmingham (2012-2020) I convened two Masters programmes, respectively, the MA African Studies and the MA Social Research (African Studies).
 I have taught the MA course Advanced Perspectives for African Studies, and core course Research Skills and Methods in African Studies (RESMAS).
 I also taught an MA version of Slavery and Freedom in Twentieth Century West Africa.
 At UCL’s History Department (2020-to date) my teaching is limited because most of my time is committed to the ERC Advanced Project AFRAB, for which I am PI.
 However I teach the MA seminar course Slavery and Abolition in 19th and 20th Century Africa.